ZZPwJ/final_project/README.md

 # final_project
-Application for searching for flights and hotels.
+Application for searching flights and hotels.